rahulkavale/rahulkavale.github.io/_posts/2023-10-04-little-and-amhdals-law.markdown

 title: "Amdahl's Law & Little's Law: Foundational Principles for System Design"
 date: 2023-10-04
 categories: [system-design, scalability, performance]
+tags: [system-design, scalability]
 ---

 When designing scalable systems, it's a very important factor to implement stateless services to leverage horizontal scaling.
 However, based on the nature of the problem, adding multiple workers does not always mean full parallelism.
 To predictably model this behaviour to identify the constraints, there are two simple laws that come very handy -  Amdahl's Law and Little's Law.
 While they address different aspects of system behavior, together they provide critical insights for designing high-performance systems.

 ## Amdahl's Law: The Limits of Parallelization[1]